A deep dive into San Francisco-based architecture firm Garcia Tamjidi and the professional journey of two of California’s staple architects.

 While all of Garcia Tamjidi’s projects wind up looking incredibly unique, there’s a rarified unity in their style that blankets all their work.
 A simple aesthetic unmistakably delivered from the inquisitive minds of the now-sought after architects.
 Whether it be the pair’s influential California roots or their architectural development now spanning three decades, their work remains deeply personal.
 And, in addition to their own influence on the end-product, the two architect’s demand that their employees take the work as seriously as they do.

-“Everyone that works at our firm becomes a solid generalist,” said Tamjidi, highlighting the fact that all of the company’s employees must hone their skills across many different channels in order to be successful.
+“Everyone that works at our firm becomes a solid generalist,” says Tamjidi, highlighting the fact that all of the company’s employees must hone their skills across many different channels in order to be successful.
 The firm employs six full-time employees, but has “10 chairs,” as additional workers are often required and are seamlessly integrated into projects that require them.

 As the firm has steadily built its portfolio over the years, the two master architects have begun to put their unmistakable mark on not only the industry within The Golden State but within the domestic design community at large.
 However, remaining consistent with the firm’s muted ethos, Garcia and Tamjidi are happy to celebrate their accomplishments in a reserved way.